VTech1699/Data-Engineer-Assignment-Satellite-Intelligence/README.md

 The project demonstrates how to ingest messy field data (sensor readings, satellite indices, weather feeds, and farm metadata), perform a structured **data quality audit**, build a **cleaning pipeline**, run a **quick NDVI analysis**, and reflect on **production readiness**.

 Deliverables include:
-- A reproducible Jupyter notebook and script for the pipeline
+- A reproducible Python script for the pipeline
 - The cleaned dataset (`cleaned_parcel_timeseries.csv`)
 - A detailed README (audit, pipeline, analysis, reflection)
 - A Loom walkthrough video explaining key decisions